 Acupuncture originates in China, but as it has expanded around the world, many different styles have arisen.
 All of the practitioners here have training in both Chinese and Japanese acupuncture, auricular (ear) acupuncture, and advanced training in Dr. Tan’s Balance Method and Tong style of acupuncture.
-Here in our clinic we practice a combination of distal type needling, meaning that treat away from the local affected area, but instead use adjacent points on the body to heal that area.
+Here in our clinic we practice a combination of distal type needling, meaning that we treat away from the local affected area, but instead use adjacent points on the body to heal the area.
 This style is extremely effective and treatment points are accessible by only rolling up sleeves and pant legs.

 Acupuncture needles are extremely thin and generally do not hurt when they are inserted.
 However since they are still needles you may feel a small pinch when they go in, which should quickly subside.
 If a point continues to hurt, tell your practitioner so that they can adjust or remove the needle.
 Our practitioners generally use guide tubes during needles insertions.
 Since all of your pain receptors are directly below the skin, the use of these tubes will help to quickly bypass the pain receptors making a pain free insertion much more likely.

 How many needles do you use?